cdlate/resume/index.md

 ### Apr 2012 - Today ###
 (<abbr title="Gofundraise, Sydney, Australia">Gofundraise</abbr>)
-I joined Gofundraise as Junior developer, I am now the lead developer.
+I joined Gofundraise as junior developer, I am now the lead developer.

-Our team is composed by four members, my main duties as developer are to implement new feature, diagnose and resolve production issues, maintain UI and Unit Tests up to date and managing releases when our dev manager is not in the office.
+Our team is composed by four members, my main duties as developer are to **implement new feature**, **diagnose and resolve production issues**, **maintain UI and Unit Tests** and **manage releases** when our dev manager is not in the office.

-During the two years I worked at Gofundraise our team was able to deliver a number of improvements to the system: We were able to move our main project to Amazon AWS, launch our services in New Zealand, Automate the UI Testing using Selenium, launch our public API, provided our partner with sample clients written in .Net/Python and implemented and released a number of other minor improvements.
+During the two years I worked at Gofundraise our team was able to deliver a number of improvements to the system: We were able to migrate our main project to Amazon AWS, launch our services in New Zealand, Automate the UI Testing using Selenium, launch our **public API**, provided our partner with **sample api clients** written in C#/Python and implemented and released a number of other minor improvements.

 #### Methodology: Agile/Scrum, CI.

-#### Technology: C#, Python, .Net, Entity Framework, SQL Server, Selenium, KendoUI, JQuery, Bootstrap, WebApi, WCF, Quartz, Amazon AWS.
+#### Technology: C#, Python, .Net, Entity Framework, Unity, SQL Server, Selenium, KendoUI, OAuth2, WebApi, OData, Bootstrap, WebApi, WCF, Quartz, Amazon AWS.

 #### Tools: ELK Stack for centralized logging, GIT and Atlassian stack ( Jira, Bamboo, Confluence, BitBucket ).

 ### Jun 2012 - Apr 2013 ###
 (<abbr title="Gomeeki, Sydney, Australia">Gomeeki</abbr>)
-I joined Gomeeki as senior developer, during the ten month I spent there I was able to successfully deliver a number of mobile websites, develop the reporting side of their marketing SaaS platform named Ubiquity( www.gomeeki.com.au/platform ) and re-factored most of the existing legacy marketing application inherited from a company acquisition.
+I joined Gomeeki as **senior developer**, during the ten month I spent there I was able to successfully deliver some of **mobile websites** eg. [m.ahg.com.au](http://m.ahg.com.au) Contribuited to a number of **rest apis** currently serving mobile applications( like ABC ) and developed most of the reporting side of their marketing SaaS platform named Ubiquity( [www.gomeeki.com.au/platform](http://www.gomeeki.com.au/platform) ).

 #### Methodology: Agile/Scrum, CI.